-Technologic and industrial changes in food production can contribute to disease emergence by increasing the concentration, movement, and mixing of animals.
-Long-distance transport has been associated with increased shedding of enteric pathogens, including Salmonella.
+Technological and industrial changes in food production can contribute to disease emergence by increasing the concentration, movement, and mixing of animals.
+Long-distance transport of animals has been associated with increased shedding of enteric pathogens, including Salmonella.
 Decreased genetic diversity may eliminate species, breeds, or individuals with innate resistance to a disease.
-The development of large-scale farms and food-processing facilities has led to the exposure of greater numbers of people to a contaminated food source.
-Increased mobility of people, animals, and goods allows diseases to spread quickly.
-Viruses that formerly died out after affecting small numbers of animals and/or people can now find many susceptible hosts within a short period.
-The SARS coronavirus spread to 30 countries on 6 continents within months of the initial outbreak.
-In late 2019 a novel coronavirus, SARS-CoV-2, was first detected in China and within 4 months had infected millions of people around the world.
-Read more about the disease it causes, COVID-19, in the MSD Manual, Professional Edition.
-Occasionally, a pathogen may become more virulent or better adapted to people, or it may undergo changes that affect transmission patterns.
-More virulent strains of the West Nile virus have emerged since the 1980s, and a new variant, which can replicate more rapidly in mosquitoes, has become established in North America.
+The development of large-scale farms and food-processing facilities has led to the exposure of greater numbers of humans to a contaminated food source.
+Increased mobility of humans, animals, and goods allows diseases to spread quickly.
+Viruses that formerly died out after affecting small numbers of animals or humans can now find many susceptible hosts within a short period.
+Severe acute respiratory syndrome (SARS), for instance, spread to nearly 30 countries on 6 continents within months of the initial outbreak.

-Increased human susceptibility has contributed to the emergence or recognition of some opportunistic pathogens.
-The number of immunocompromised people has been increased by factors such as the AIDS epidemic, the success of organ transplantation programs, and the improved survival of those with primary and secondary immunodeficiencies.
-Modern medicine also allows more people, many of whom develop chronic conditions, to survive to an advanced age.
+Increased human susceptibility has also contributed to the emergence or recognition of some opportunistic pathogens.
+The number of immunocompromised humans has been increased by factors such as the AIDS epidemic, the success of organ transplantation programs, and advancements allowing those with primary and secondary immunodeficiencies to live longer.
+Modern medicine also allows more humans, many of whom develop chronic conditions, to survive to an advanced age.